KidSysco/jquery-ui-month-picker/README.md

 </pre>

 This option uses jQuery UI's Datepicker's <a href='http://api.jqueryui.com/datepicker/#utility-formatDate'>$.datepicker.formatDate()</a> function for parsing and formatting dates.
-The flowing example shows how use the popular <a href='http://momentjs.com'>Moment.js</a> library for parsing and formatting dates, but you can use any third party library you would like:
+The following example shows how to use the popular <a href='http://momentjs.com'>Moment.js</a> library for parsing and formatting dates, but you can use any third party library you would like:
 <pre>
 $.widget("MyOrg.MomentMonthPicker", $.KidSysco.MonthPicker, {
     /**
      * @param str	{String} A string representing a date in the given format.
      * @param format	{String} The format used to parse the str argument.
      *
      * @returns	{Date}	 A JavaScript date.
      */
     ParseMonth: function(str, format) {
         var wrapper = moment(str, format);